llvm/llvm-project/clang/docs/PointerAuthentication.rst

 a non-attackable sequence.

 ``pointer`` must be a constant expression of pointer type which evaluates to a non-null pointer.
-The result will have the same type as ``discriminator``.
-``pointer`` must be a constant expression of pointer type which evaluates to a non-null pointer.
 ``key``  must be a constant expression of type ``ptrauth_key``.
 ``discriminator`` must be a constant expression of pointer or integer type;